');

 About Holland, OH

-Holland is a small community in Ohio with a population of 1,444 residents.
-The median household income is $66,250 per year, which is near the national average.
-The median age in Holland is 52.1 years.
+Holland is a small town located in Ohio with a population of 1,444 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $66,250 per year, which is 12% below the national median of $75,149.
+The median age of 52.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Holland, OH